MINING / TRANSPORT

 Road / Rail / Flight Transport

-Truck and train drivers are often driving by themselves, without another person to talk to and help keep them stay alert.
-They have no one to swap driving with or who could potentially identify the signs of drowsiness.Several studies have pointed to a large percentage of the population admitting to drowsy driving in the past year and being a professional driver does not exempt someone from this state; indeed the pressures of deadlines add to the possibility of ignoring how one feels and continuing on regardless.
+Truck and train drivers are often driving by themselves, without another person to talk to and help them stay alert.
+They have no one to swap driving with or to potentially identify the signs of drowsiness.Several studies have pointed to a large percentage of the population admitting to drowsy driving in the past year and being a professional driver does not exempt someone from this state; indeed the pressures of deadlines add to the possibility of ignoring how one feels and continuing on regardless.

 Travelling long distances to and from a shift